marijamaric99/Cocktails/README.md

 **Cocktails** is your ultimate mixology companion.
 Whether you're a seasoned bartender or a home mixologist, our app has all you need to craft the perfect cocktail.

+## Website

+Check out our website at: [Cocktails Practice Project](https://cocktails-practice-project.netlify.app/)

+Here, you can try out our cocktails and explore all the features of our application live.

 ## About

 **Cocktails** is a web application designed to elevate your cocktail experience.
 Explore an extensive collection of cocktails, discover new favorites, and bring out your inner mixologist.